dBankCore/hivemind/README.md

 #### Core indexer

 Ingests blocks sequentially, processing operations relevant to accounts, post creations/edits/deletes, and custom_json ops for follows, reblogs, and communities.
 From these we build account and post lookup tables, follow/reblog state, and communities/members data.
 Built exclusively from raw blocks, it becomes the ground truth for internal state.
-Hive does not reimplement logic required for deriving payout values, reputation, and other statistics which are much more easily attained from steemd itself in the cache layer.
+Hive does not reimplement logic required for deriving payout values, reputation, and other statistics which are much more easily attained from dpayd itself in the cache layer.

 #### Cache layer

-Synchronizes the latest state of posts and users, allowing us to serve discussions and lists of posts with all expected information (title, preview, image, payout, votes, etc) without needing `steemd`.
+Synchronizes the latest state of posts and users, allowing us to serve discussions and lists of posts with all expected information (title, preview, image, payout, votes, etc) without needing `dpayd`.
 This layer is first built once the initial core indexing is complete.
 Incoming blocks trigger cache updates (including recalculation of trending score) for any posts referenced in `comment` or `vote` operations.
 There is a sweep to paid out posts to ensure they are updated in full with their final state.

 #### API layer

-Performs queries against the core and cache tables, merging them into a response in such a way that the frontend will not need to perform any additional calls to `steemd` itself.
-The initial API simply mimics steemd's `condenser_api` for backwards compatibility, but will be extended to leverage new opportunities and simplify application development.
+Performs queries against the core and cache tables, merging them into a response in such a way that the frontend will not need to perform any additional calls to `dpayd` itself.
+The initial API simply mimics dpayd's `condenser_api` for backwards compatibility, but will be extended to leverage new opportunities and simplify application development.

 #### Fork Resolution